-‘Windrush: Songs in a Strange Land’ is a free exhibition at the British Library marking 70 years since the Empire Windrush arrived at Tilbury Docks on 26thJune 1948, carrying over a thousand Caribbean migrants to Britain, as well as the anniversary of the British Nationality Act 1948, which established common citizenship and enabled all British subjects to settle permanently in Britain.
+‘Windrush: Songs in a Strange Land’ was a free exhibition at the British Library marking 70 years since the Empire Windrush arrived at Tilbury Docks on 26th June 1948, carrying over a thousand Caribbean migrants to Britain, as well as the anniversary of the British Nationality Act 1948, which established common citizenship and enabled all British subjects to settle permanently in Britain.

 Image and text courtesy of the British Library.